 The whole book (30 pages) and audio (65 mp3 tracks) is included in this groundbreaking course a page at a time.
 The whole book and CD is also available if you message me.

 A lot of people want to play the blues harp so if that's you come on in, you're in the right place.

 I will hold your hand all the way through the videos with my 'infectious and humourous' (people tell me) style of teaching.
-You will feel like I'm right with you in a one to one lesson showing exactly you how to do it, and encouraging to to become confident and go it alone.
+You will feel like I'm right with you in a one-to-one lesson showing exactly you how to do it, and encouraging to become confident and go it alone.